 If you ever studied a Romance language, you may recall the word you learned for fish: piscis in Latin, pesce in Italian, pescado in Spanish.
 This Latinate term has a familiar sound even in English, from the astrological sign of the fish Pisces to the coastal fishing town of Pescadero, California to a pattern of eating called the Pescetarian diet.
 You’d probably assume from this linguistic root that this diet has something to do with fish—and you’d be right.

 The Pescetarian diet is essentially a vegetarian pattern of eating that also allows for all kinds of seafood.
 According to official definitions, some pescetarians actually consider themselves vegetarians, since they define meat “only as mammalian flesh” (1).
-While that may not be the loveliest sounding description, the gist is that as long as it grew in the ground or under the sea (and didn’t drink milk from its mama), it’s fair game for eating when you identify as a pescetarian.
+The gist is that as long as it grew in the ground or under the sea (and didn’t drink milk from its mama), it’s fair game for eating.

 In recent years research has shown that a pescetarian diet has significant health benefits, from improved success with weight loss to reduction of risk for conditions like cancer and heart disease.
 Many proponents find its allowance of seafood easier and more convenient for meal planning and in social situations than pure vegetarianism.
 Because of these established benefits, interest in the diet is rapidly growing.
-Even many notable celebrities, like Steve Jobs, Ben Stiller, and Alyssa Milano and have touted it as their diet of choice.
-With its numerous pros (and a few cons), let’s explore whether this flexible, “plant-based plus fish” diet could be right for you.
+Many notable celebrities, like Steve Jobs, Ben Stiller, and Alyssa Milano tout it as their diet of choice.
+With its numerous pros (and a few cons), let’s explore whether this “plant-based plus fish” diet is right for you.

 A Little Background